-- Submit an Application for Admission (and college transcript if applicable).
-The application form is available at most high school guidance offices, at the MTI campus, and online on the MTI web site. - Send an official copy of your academic records (high school transcript, college transcript or high school equivalency certificate).
+- 1. Submit an Application for Admission.
+The application form is available at most high school guidance offices, at the MTI campus and online on the MTI website. - 2.
+Send an official copy of your academic records (high school transcript, college transcript or high school equivalency certificate).
 Your high school, the registrar of the last college you attended, or the testing center where you took the General Education Development test can provide copies of your academic records. - 3.
-In order to be accepted into a full-time program of study, you must meet the required entrance examination scores or submit satisfactory ACT test scores.
-All applicants must submit ACT scores or schedule an appointment to complete the entrance exam.
-The admissions test may be waived for students enrolled in fewer than 12 semester credit hours. - Provide MTI with a photocopy of a birth certificate, driver's license, or other legal document to certify age and resident status. - 5.
+In order to be accepted into a full-time program of study, you must meet the required entrance examination scores or submit entrance examination test scores ie. ACT, SAT, ACCUPLACER, Compass, etc. All applicants must submit entrance examination scores or schedule an appointment to complete the entrance exam.
+The admissions test may be waived for students enrolled in fewer than 12 semester credit hours. - 4.
+Provide MTI with a photocopy of a birth certificate, driver's license, or other legal document to certify age and resident status. - 5.
 Students in health sciences programs will be required to submit to a criminal background check.
 The cost is the responsibility of the student. - 6.
 Pay a \$60 non-refundable matriculation fee. - 7.
-Upon acceptance to a program: - A. A start date will be identified. - B. Evaluation for preparatory course work will be made. - C. Students will register for courses. - 8.
+Upon acceptance to a program: - A start date will be identified. - Students will register for courses. - 8.
 Once a program is full, a tuition deposit of \$150 will be required of all students accepted to that program.
 This is a tuition deposit and will be applied to the student's tuition the first semester of classes.
 In the event a student opts not to attend, the tuition deposit is non-refundable.